tejasgowrish/Blog-Database-System/README.md

 ## Files in this repo:
-- Backend:
 - tables.sql - Table defintions
 - record_insertion.sql - Populating the database
 - procedures_and_functions.sql - Defining functions and procedures
 - procedure_calls.sql - Calling the functions and procedures
 - views.sql - Defining virtual tables to represent the data
 - triggers.sql - Defining triggers
-  - indexes.sql - Appropriate index definitions for the tables
-- Frontend:
-  - GUI_Blog_App.py - A Graphical User Interface (GUI) for the blog app